dut-media-lab/BOML/index.md

           - dataset: which dataset to use for training and testing.
 It should be initialized before being passed into the function
           - meta_model: model chosen for neural network construction, `V1` for C4L with fully connected layer,`V2` for Residual blocks with fully connected layer.
           - name: name for Meta model modules used for BOMLNet initialization
-          - use_T: whether to use T layer for C4L neural networks
+          - use_t: whether to use T layer for C4L neural networks
-          - use_Warp: whether to use Warp layer for C4L neural networks
+          - use_warp: whether to use Warp layer for C4L neural networks
           - model_args: optional arguments to set specific parameters of neural networks.

     2. BOMLOptimizer.base_learner: